What is a PDI check, and what does it mean for you and your shiny new lease car ?

 • Wipers and washers

-• Checking all the instruments and infotainment screen(s)
+• Instruments and infotainment screen(s)

 • Heating, air conditioning and ventilation